 Application process

-1. An application for support is submitted through the foundation’s online application system.
+1. Applications must be submitted via the foundation’s online application system.

-2. The New Carlsberg Foundation’s board assesses the applications received.
+2. The Board assesses the applications received.
 The applications are either approved (yielding partial or full support) or declined.

 Criteria